DaanDeMeyer/reproc/README.md

 Building reproc requires CMake 3.13 or higher.

-reproc has a single dependency on pthreads on POSIX systems.
+By default, reproc has a single dependency on pthreads on POSIX systems.
 However, the dependency is included in both reproc's CMake config and pkg-config files so it should be picked up by your build system automatically.

 ## CMake options